DelfinaFenocchio/thumbnail-generator-ui/README.md

 # Thumbnail-generator-ui

-## Before running the application
+## Instructions

+1. Clone the repository
-1. The .env file is encrypted.
+2. The .env file is encrypted.
 Decrypt the `.env` file before running the application.

+## Running the application with Docker

-2. Execute the command: `npm install`
+1. Execute the command: `docker-compose --build`
+2. Open `http://localhost:5173/` on your browser

-## Running the application
+## Running the application without Docker

+1. Execute the commands:

+- `npm install`
-1. Execute the command: `npm run dev`
+- `npm run dev`

 2. Open `http://localhost:5173/` on your browser